Ultra-Humanite: Golden Age

 After scores of subway riders are injured in the collapse of a subway tunnel, Superman discovers that Star, Inc., the firm that built the tunnel, defrauded the city by using substandard materials.
-Superman pursues some of the criminals who lead him to the Ultra-Humanite.
-As Superman barges headlong into the shed, the villain freezes him inside a block of crystal.
-Superman is able to break out and stop the villain's plans.
+Superman pursues some of the employees, who lead him into a tank trap.
+The Ultra-Humanite freezes him inside a block of crystal.
+Superman breaks out but is unable to stop the Ultra-Humanite's plans.

-The Ultra-Humanite tries to extort millions of dollars from a cruise line, but again is foiled by Superman even though Ultra uses some kind of hologram of himself to escape capture.
+The Ultra-Humanite extorts five million dollars from a cruise line.
+Superman recovers the money, but Ultra uses a hologram of himself to conduct the business, leaving Superman no opportunity to capture him.

-A mysterious epidemic sweeps through the city, killing hundreds.
+The Ultra-Humanite reverse engineers a plague from the Middle Ages and releases it into the city, killing hundreds, in the hopes of exterminating the human race and replacing it with his own creations.
 A young scientist, Professor Henry Travers, concocts an antidote.
 Ultra kidnaps Travers, but he is rescued by Superman.
-Ultra's henchmen fire an unknown ray and knock out Superman.
-Ultra tries hypnotizing him by placing a helmet on his head, but Superman fakes being controlled, and when he is taken to spread the plague with a henchman, he destroys the "fantastic airship of Ultra's creation" that was spreading its "cargo of Purple Death".
-Superman returns to Ultra's stronghold where the villain tries to blast him, but Superman places the Ultra-Humanite in front of the gun, killing him.
+Ultra's henchmen fire an electric gun and knock out Superman.
+Ultra tries hypnotizing him, but Superman fakes being controlled, and when he is taken to spread the plague with Ultra's airship, he destroys it.
+Superman returns to Ultra's stronghold.
+Ultra fires the electric gun at him, but Superman moves the Ultra-Humanite in front of the blast, killing him.